sigma-z/simtt/docs/documentation.md

 You can see what 'now' is like in simtt (maybe different from current time because of your settings in the configuration - see precision):

 Usage `now`

+## Motivation

+I wanted an easy time tracker for my tasks.

+I wanted the tool not using a database for easy editing the log files. (badcrocodile/cltt is using an SQLite database)

+I wanted to learn some new technology.

+I wanted to build something that would help others.

+I wanted the project to be developed using TDD and DDD.